khooversoft/nblog.net/BlogSource/Site/AboutMe/AboutMe.md

 ﻿# About Me

-Hi, my name is Kelvin Hoover and I am a professional developer with over 20+ years of experience with designing, developing, and building support for large scale systems in the cloud.
+Hi, my name is Kelvin Hoover and I am a professional developer with over 30+ years of experience with designing, developing, and building large scale systems in the cloud and on premise.

 My passion is building cloud base services, AI / Machine Learning, big data, and large-scale compute.
 I have over 10 years’ experience in designing and developing cloud web services & applications.have over 30 years’ experience in development large systems,